henk717/uftc/Readme.md

 You implement this functionality strictly on your own risk.
 If left blank this functionality is fully disabled.

+### RDP Files

+Some functionality such as connecting to a connection broker collection can only be achieved trough .rdp files just like mstsc on Windows.
+To make this possible you can choose to use a download link for the RDP file as the server name.

 ### Citrix Mode

 There is a basic Citrix mode on board that can be activated by putting citrix as the server name.
 Citrix currently needs to be manually configured.